cloudamqp/java-amqp-example/README.md

 ## Create an application if you don't already have one

-To start, we need a simple Java project.
-You can create this using the mvn:create archetype.
+Create a simple Java application using mvn archetype:create:

     :::term
     $ mvn archetype:create -DgroupId=com.myexamples -DartifactId=herokujavaworker

 This should create the project directories, your "pom.xml" and the associated test directories.
-This creates folder structure below:
+Your project folder structure will look like this:

     project
     ¦   pom.xml